firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Trace recording begins when a specific instruction is seen in the instruction trace and  when a specific instruction is seen in the instruction trace.
+Trace recording begins when a specific instruction is seen in the instruction trace and ends when a specific instruction is seen in the instruction trace.
 This method is particularly valuable for setting the trigger from within the target software under evaluation, by inserting custom "NOP" instructions.
 Linux distributions included with FireSim include small trigger